pocomane/retro-console-games/README.md

 Masters of Combat                           ;           ; master-system
 Maze Hunter 3D                              ;           ; master-system
 Miracle Warriors - Seal of The Dark Lord    ; ?         ; master-system
+Mortal Kombat                               ;           ; master-system ; The SNES and genesis version are much better.
+Mortal Kombat 3                             ;           ; master-system ; The SNES and genesis version are much better.
+Mortal Kombat II                            ;           ; master-system ; The SNES and genesis version are much better.
 Ninja Gaiden                                ;           ; master-system ; different game from NES, SNES, turbografx and game-gear versions
 Operation Wolf                              ;           ; master-system
 Out Run                                     ;           ; master-system